iilab/metalsmith-many-more/README.md

 This allows you to split content separated by a separator (by default ```<!--more-->```) into a metadata key (by default ```children```) as an array.

+The `pattern` property should be a valid [minimatch](https://www.npmjs.org/package/minimatch) pattern.
+If the pattern matches the file the plugin will be applied.

+The `trim` property is a boolean indicating if leading and trailing whitespace and newline characters will be removed from the created array items.

 ## Installation

 npm install metalsmith-many-more